Koushik2k4/Himalayan-SQL-Analysis/README.md

 ## Tools Used
 - SQL (SQLite)
 - DB Browser for SQLite
-- Python (Matplotlib & Seaborn for optional visualizations)
+- Python (Matplotlib & Seaborn for visualizations)
 - GitHub for publishing and version control